Rushstatic/Fake-social-media-profile-detection/README.md

 - **Advanced ML Model**: Utilizes an XGBoost classifier with Natural Language Processing (NLP) to analyze profile statistics and bio text for nuanced detection.
 - **Generative AI Reports**: Integrates Google's Gemini API to provide human-like explanations and points of caution for each prediction.
 - **Dynamic Frontend**: A responsive, animated, and dark-mode-enabled frontend built with React.
+- **Downloadable Reports**: Users can download a full analysis of any profile as a formatted PDF document.

 ### Application in Action